 - Make travel plans to arrive at Duke early enough to attend the International Graduate and Professional Orientation

-- Taxicab: The fare is about $35.00 - $40.00 to Durham and Duke.
+- Taxi/Uber/Lyft: The fare is about $30.00 - $40.00 to Durham and Duke.
 A tip of 10% plus $1.00 per suitcase is normal.
-This service is available 24 hours a day.

 - International House does not coordinate graduate student airport pickups from RDU.
 Some student organizations have volunteers that will pick students up from the airport.
 Contact your department or school for more information.

 - Chinese graduate and professional students may contact DCSSA (WeChat ID: DCSSA2019) for assistance with airport pickup and other information.

 - If possible, we recommend arriving Monday through Thursday.
 Most offices in the USA are closed on Saturday and Sunday.

 - Visa information: If you have visa questions while still in your home country, you may contact the Duke Visa Services by e-mail at firstname.lastname@example.org or phone at (919) 681-8472.

 - North Carolina law requires all students enrolled in colleges or universities in this state to present proof of certain required immunizations on or before the first day of matriculation.
 Immunization requirements are available on the Student Health website.

 - All international Duke graduate and professional students are required to purchase the Duke Student Medical Insurance Plan (SMIP) that is designed for Duke students and complements the services of the Student Health Center.
 Duke students on F-1 and J-1 visas will be automatically enrolled in this health insurance.
 For more details on this and other important health related information visit the Student Health Center website.